Matthew Taylor (political strategist): Background

 Taylor is the only son of the sociologist and broadcaster Laurie Taylor and the historian Jennie Howells.
 He was educated at Emanuel School, the University of Southampton and University of Warwick.
 He has three children.

+While at the University of Southampton, Taylor wrote about Claire Holland's involvement in the 1983 CND badge controversy, which gained national attention.

 Career

 Taylor became a Labour Party Warwickshire county councillor, and unsuccessfully sought to become the Labour Party Member of Parliament for Warwick and Leamington in the 1992 general election.
 In 1994 he was put in charge of the Labour Party's rebuttal operation, becoming a Campaign Co-ordinator and Director of Policy during the 1997 general election.
 He helped to write the Labour Party manifesto, the pledge-card, and developed Excalibur, a rapid rebuttal database for use against the Conservative Party.
 Taylor became Assistant General Secretary of the Labour Party under Margaret McDonagh, but after clashes with her left in December 1998.

-Between 1998 and 2003, Taylor was the Director of the left of centre think tank the Institute for Public Policy Research, and in 2003 the Labour Prime Minister Tony Blair appointed him head of the Number 10 Policy Unit, giving him the task of drawing up the Labour Party's manifesto for the May 2005 general election.
+Between 1998 and 2003, Taylor directed the Institute for Public Policy Research, a left-of-centre political think tank, and in 2003 the Labour Prime Minister Tony Blair appointed him head of the Number 10 Policy Unit, giving him the task of drawing up the Labour Party's manifesto for the May 2005 general election.
 Following the re-election of the Labour government he became Chief Adviser on Strategy to the Prime Minister.
-Taylor was involved in several initiatives to engage the public with the political process, and played a role in developing the Labour Party's "Big Conversation" discussion forums.
+Taylor was involved in several initiatives to engage the public with the political process, an played a role in developing the Labour Party's "Big Conversation" discussion forums.

+He was among the four founders of the Labour Party-affiliated think tank Compass in 2003 alongside Neal Lawson of LLM Communications, Michael Jacobs of the Fabian Society and Tom Bentley of Demos.

-He left in 2006 to become Chief Executive of the charity the Royal Society of Arts.
+He left his role at the Labour Party in 2006 to become the chief executive of the Royal Society of Arts charity.
+He remained there until 2021.